Zoidmania/pyllock/readme.md

 ## Disclaimer

-**This is in no way a sales pitch**, only sharing my insanity.
+**This is in no way a sales pitch**; I'm only sharing my insanity.
 I'm resistant to [Poetry][poetry] (some of its behavior rubs me the wrong way), but I like `pyproject.toml`.
 Just because _I_ don't like Poetry doesn't mean you shouldn't use it.
-You probably should, it's a good tool.
+In fact, you probably should, it's a good tool.

 [poetry]: https://python-poetry.org/